Mixed-phenotype acute leukaemia, T/myeloid

 Treatment: Retrospective studies suggest higher rates of complete remission and at least equivalent overall survival with ALL-therapy regimen compared with AML therapy.
 Allogeneic hematopoietic stem cell transplantation is utilized and may be effective in MPAL[1][2][3].
 High quality prospective studies are needed to determine the optimal therapy for MPAL.

-Individual Region Genomic Gain / Loss / LOH
+Individual Region Genomic Gain/Loss/LOH

-Put your text here and fill in the table (Instructions: Includes aberrations not involving gene fusions.
-Can include references in the table.
+Put your text here and fill in the table (Instructions: Includes aberrations not involving gene rearrangements.
+Details on clinical significance such as prognosis and other important information can be provided in the notes section.
 Can refer to CGC workgroup tables as linked on the homepage if applicable.
-Do not delete table.)
+Please include references throughout the table.
+Do not delete the table.)

 EXAMPLE: